Senator Gary Peters' Position

 Supports using tax dollars to fund abortions and train abortionists

-In 2009, Congressman Peters voted to allow Washington, D.C., to use tax dollars to fund abortions.
+As a member in the US House n 2009, Gary Peters voted to allow Washington, D.C., to use tax dollars to fund abortions.
 In 2011 and in 2014, Peters voted against the No Taxpayer Funding for Abortion Act, which would have created a permanent, federal government-wide policy against funding abortions or health plans which cover abortions.
 In 2011, Congressman Peters voted against the Foxx Amendment, which would have prevented

 Opposed attempts to ban partial birth abortion

 While in the Michigan Senate, Peters voted at least 3 times (6/6/1996, 6/4/1998, and 5/6/1999) to keep partial-birth abortion legal in Michigan.

 During his 2010 run for Congress, Peters said he would "always oppose measures" which restrict abortion.